ezrastoller/ezrastoller.github.io/_posts/2015-08-25-why-does-my-grandma-perm-her-hair.md

 Right now, I'm really happy with my hairdo - shorter on the sides, longer and swept to the side on top.
 Maybe I'll stick with this style for a while until I'm a grandparent.

-But I guess I had thought that about my hair when I had a buzzcut, just a couple years ago.
+But, I guess I had thought that about my hair when I had a buzzcut, just a couple years ago.